-Emahoy Tsegué-Maryam Guèbrou is a pianist and singer who has lived much of her life in isolation as a nun.
-Throughout her life both in and out of Ethiopia, she has never stopped her quest to spread her music and share the power of music education around the world.
+Emahoy Tsegué-Maryam Guèbrou was a pianist and singer who lived much of her life in isolation as a nun.
+Throughout her life — both in and out of Ethiopia — she never stopped her quest to spread her music and share the power of music education around the world.

 In 1984, she left Ethiopia again to flee the communist Derg regime and went to the Ethiopian Orthodox Patriarchy in Jerusalem.
-Now at age 94, Emahoy lives in a monastery in Jerusalem but like many other Ethiopians who are expatriated, she still has pride in Ethiopia’s rich culture and history.
+Until her death in 2023 at age 99, Emahoy lived in a monastery in Jerusalem, but like many other Ethiopians who are expatriated, she retained pride in Ethiopia’s rich culture and history.
 Symbols and cultural landmarks have outlived the rise and fall of dynasties and regimes in Ethiopia.
 Emahoy is one of them.

 Emahoy’s dedication to the teachings of St. Yared exemplifies the strong presence of the Orthodox Tewahedo Church in Ethiopia.
 This history of religious traditionalism has influenced many aspects of society and culture in Ethiopia, from the monarchical history of the Solomonic dynasty, to music traditions.

 Ethiopian music, religious and secular, has traveled around the world with the help of CD compilations, such as the Éthiopiques series by French record company Buda Musique.
 The extensive series takes listeners on an adventure through Ethiopian musical history, highlighting the various pentatonic scales, instruments, and languages.
 Some artists featured in the series include Ethiopian music legends Alemayehu Eshete and Ayalew Mesfin, among others.
 In 2006, the label released Volume 21 of the series, dedicated to the music of Emahoy Tsegué-Maryam Guèbrou.